syncfusion-content/xamarin-docs/Xamarin/SfSwitch/switch.md

 ## Overview

-Essential SfSwitch for Xamarin Forms provides an efficient way to select between the states based on the toggled value.
+Essential SfSwitch for Xamarin.Forms provides an efficient way to select between the states based on the toggled value.

 ## Key features